Clean, Reliable and Affordable Electricity

 As part of TransAlta’s transition to clean power, we intend to convert up to seven of our coal-fired generating units to natural gas at the Keephills and Sundance power plants.

-TransAlta is submitting amendment applications to the Alberta Utilities Commission and Alberta Environment and Parks for approval to initiate the conversions starting with preparatory work in 2019 and unit conversions as early as 2020.
+TransAlta submitted amendment applications to the Alberta Utilities Commission and Alberta Environment and Parks for approval to initiate the conversions as early as 2020.

-In Alberta, by 2030, one-third of the electricity currently provided by coal-fired generators is to come from renewable energy sources such as wind, solar and hydro while transitioning the remaining two-thirds of generation to natural gas.
-As a leader in clean energy, TransAlta is making that transition by converting the fuel source for our generators and using the sites to continue to provide Albertans with clean, reliable and affordable electricity.
+As a leader in clean energy, TransAlta is planning to make this transition by converting the fuel source for its generators and using the existing plant sites to continue to provide Albertans with clean, reliable and affordable electricity.

 How does coal-to-gas conversion work?